music

 Toronto's Next Wave

 His EP I Love Colours, released late last year, is the clearest statement so far.
 Five tracks that move fast and hit hard, each one exploring a different shade of the same restless energy.
-The production is bright and slightly abrasive in the best way — the musical equivalent of neon at 2 a.m.
+The production is bright and slightly abrasive in the best way, the musical equivalent of neon at 2 a.m.
+The EP does not overstay its welcome.
+It arrives, makes its point, and leaves.
+That kind of editorial control, knowing when to stop, is something artists spend years learning.
+Pena arrived with it already installed.

 Why It Matters